shanewasley/portfolio-www.shanewasley.me/content/posts/turner-case-study/index.md

 The speed at which problems are identified and resolved is critical to the success of any operation.
 Think about a time you sent in a support ticket to your IT department, and they responded that they would get back to you in 24 hours.
 If that problem prevented you from working, then your company stood to lose a lot more money because of your inactivity than it would have lost if IT had responded to your problem in one hour or less.
 Similarly, internal research conducted by Turner Construction showed that the company would lose less money due to schedule delays if the superintendents responsible for monitoring a job could respond more quickly to the problems tradespeople were having at the construction site.

-{{< webp image="/turner-project-costs-delays.png" caption="Just a visual aid to explain delays vs. costs.
-Not based on actual data." >}}
+{{< webp image="/turner-project-costs-delays.png" caption="Reducing schedule delays is one of the most significant ways to reduce costs and increase profits for companies like Turner.
+Chart not based on actual data." >}}

 An essential activity on a construction site—the site-walk performed by superintendents—significantly impacts responsiveness.
 During a site walk, the superintendent physically walks through the site to check the progress in each area and identify any problems.
 On mega-project sites like sports stadiums, this activity can take days to complete.